-We have shown how a Michelson interferometer can be used as a Fourier-transform spectrometer: one measures the complex fringe visibility as a function of the two arms' optical path difference and then takes the visibility's Fourier transform to obtain the spectrum of the radiation.
-The inverse process is also powerful: One can drive a Michelson interferometer with radiation with a known, steady spectrum, and look for time variations of the positions of its fringes caused by changes in the relative optical path lengths of the interferometer's two arms.
+We have shown how a Michelson interferometer (Fig. 9.3) can be used as a Fourier-transform spectrometer: one measures the complex fringe visibility as a function of the two arms' optical path difference and then takes the visibility's Fourier transform to obtain the spectrum of the radiation.
+The inverse process is also powerful: One can drive a Michelson interferometer with radiation with a known, steady spectrum (usually close to monochromatic), and look for time variations of the positions of its fringes caused by changes in the relative optical path lengths of the interferometer's two arms.
 This was the philosophy of the famous Michelson-Morley experiment to search for ether drift, and it is also the underlying principle of a laser interferometer ("interferometric") gravitational-wave detector.

-To reach the sensitivity required for gravitational-wave detection one must modify the Michelson interferometer by making the light travel back and forth in each arm many times.
+To reach the sensitivity required for gravitational-wave detection, one must modify the Michelson interferometer by making the light travel back and forth in each arm many times, thereby amplifying the phase shift caused by changes in the arm lengths.
 This is achieved by converting each arm into a Fabry-Perot interferometer.
 In this section we shall study Fabry-Perot interferometers and some of their other applications, and in the next section we shall explore their use in gravitational-wave detection.